Markay12/PythonDataAnalysisDocs/README.md

 }
 ```

 This will give us the output of 10.0 which is the first input for our *study_hours* data set.
-So how does the avereage of the first array compare to the average of the second array?
+So how does the average of the first array compare to the average of the second array?

 ```Python
 {